FigurePOS/react-native-local-server/README.md

 ### Messaging server and client
 Abstraction above TCP layer using RxJS.
 There are again two classes: server and client.
 Both server and client require a handler when starting.
 The handler is a function that takes a stream of incoming messages and defined dependencies.
-This design was inspired by redux-observable (TODO link) library.
+This design was inspired by [redux-observable](https://redux-observable.js.org/) library.
 Both classes also provides a stream of status events.

 See documentation of classes for more information.